-The Rector Election will be held in September 2021.
 The elections for AMS President, VP Operations or VP University Affairs will be taking place in January 2022.
 Regular referendums happen in October and January.

 Referenda, a process whereby the electorate (students) participate in surveys, and vote to approve or reject student fees.
 This is held in both the fall and winter terms along the same timeline as elections.
 Questions on a referendum ballot may ask the following types of questions:

 Student fees must be established through one of two referenda, either in the fall or in the winter terms, where all AMS members have the ability to vote.
 Referenda periods are comprised of four parts – Nominations, Validation by AMS Assembly, Campaigning and Voting.

 Establishing or Altering a Student Fee as a Club or Group

 In order to apply to receive a student fee for the 2023-2024 year, please complete the packages provided here (validation and budget) and send them to firstname.lastname@example.org in September 2022.

 AMS Election and Referenda January 2022 Dates